 Watch on YouTube: Click PLC Serial Communication Timing

 If you’re like most of my readers, you’re committed to learning about technology.
-Numbering systems used in PLCs are not difficult to learn and understand.
+Numbering systems used in PLCs are not challenging to learn and understand.
 We will walk through the numbering systems used in PLCs.
-This includes Bits, Decimal, Hexadecimal, ASCII, and Floating Point.
-To get this free article, subscribe to my free email newsletter.Use the information to inform other people how numbering systems work.
+This includes Bits, Decimals, Hexadecimal, ASCII, and Floating Points.
+To get this free article, subscribe to my free email newsletter.Use the information to inform others how numbering systems work.
 Sign up now.
 The ‘Robust Data Logging for Free’ eBook is also available as a free download.
 The link is included when you subscribe to ACC Automation.